 FIV positive cats

 Meet Jester.
-He came into our care in December after being stray for 6 months.
+He came into our care after being stray for 6 months.
 He's a friendly boy and became very close with the kind human who fed him, gained his trust and helped get him into our care.
 Jester is FIV positive but he can live as long as an FIV negative cat and enjoy life just as much.
 He is like any other cat – he sleeps a lot, likes his food and loves a nice warm lap.

 Humans can't catch FIV from cats so having an FIV positive cat as a family pet poses no risk.

-In February Jester's fosterer noticed that he was off his food and a bit under the weather so took him to the vets where he was diagnosed with gingivitis, an inflammation of the gums.
+After a month, Jester's fosterer noticed that he was off his food and a bit under the weather so took him to the vets where he was diagnosed with gingivitis, an inflammation of the gums.
 After discussions with the vet, the branch decided that extraction of all Jester's teeth was the best option.

 The surgery was a success and Jester was tucking into some chicken that afternoon.
 His lack of teeth does not stop him from enjoying his food – he really likes the sloppy, meaty stuff and loves cat biscuits.